9: List of basic calculations

-Alphabets and codes

-In the NATO phonetic alphabet, the digit 9 is called "Niner".

-Five-digit produce PLU codes that begin with 9 indicate organic foods.

 Culture and mythology

 Indian culture

 Nine is a number that appears often in Indian culture and mythology.
-Some instances are enumerated below.

-Nine influencers are attested in Indian astrology.
+For example, there are nine influencers attested to in Indian astrology.
 In the Vaisheshika branch of Hindu philosophy, there are nine universal substances or elements: Earth, Water, Air, Fire, Ether, Time, Space, Soul, and Mind.
 Navaratri is a nine-day festival dedicated to the nine forms of Durga.

-Navaratna, meaning "nine jewels" may also refer to Navaratnas – accomplished courtiers, Navratan – a kind of dish, or a form of architecture.

-In Indian aesthetics, there are nine kinds of Rasa.